theodorebugnet/Expanded-XCLAIM/docs/XclaimCommit.md

 * blockHeader: the header of the transaction's block
 * merkleProof: the merkle proof of the transaction's inclusion it its block (intermediate hashes in the tree)

+### `validateRedeem(uint256 redeemId, bytes btcLockingTx, uint64 outputIndex, uint32 blockHeight, uint256 txIndex, bytes blockHeader, bytes merkleProof)` (public)
+Given a BTC transaction and the ID of a token burn, validates that the transaction corresponds to the user redeeming the backing funds of the burn request.
+Releases corresponding vault collateral if valid, if any.

+*Called by:** anyone, though usually the vault

+### `verifyCheckpoint(bytes checkpointTransaction, uint32 blockHeight, uint256 txIndex, bytes blockHeader, bytes merkleProof)` (public)
+Validates a checkpoint transaction.
+Releases collateral for involved users.
+Reimburses from collateral for any users for whom the vault misbehaved.

+####Arguments:
+* checkpointTransaction: the serialisation of the entire checkpoint tx
+* blockHeight: etc. are all inclusion proof items (see Issue).

 ### `balanceOf(address account) → uint256` (public)
 ****** Viewers *******

 ### `getNextHash(address user) → bytes32` (public)